|Nutritional Guidelines (per serving)|

 - Optional: 1 pinch red pepper flakes (for topping)

 - 3 cups baby spinach leaves

 Add the 1 tablespoon of olive oil along with the diced onions to a large skillet or cast iron pan.
 Cook on medium heat for about 10 minutes or until the onions become translucent.
 Add the minced garlic and continue cooking for about another 1 minute.

 Push the vegetables to the side of the pan and melt the 1 tablespoon of butter in the center of the pan.
-Whisk in the tablespoon of all purpose flour until fully coated in the butter.
-Slowly whisk in the milk and then stir in the tomato sauce, ground cumin, black pepper and salt.
+Whisk in the tablespoon of flour until fully coated in the butter.
+Slowly whisk in the milk and then stir in the tomato sauce, ground cumin, black pepper, and salt.

 Stir in the baby spinach leaves and continue cooking for another couple of minutes, stirring often, until the spinach begins to wilt.

 Note: At this point you can divide the mixture into individual pans and either continue with the cooking or set them aside until you're ready for the eggs.

 Fill each individual pan with equal amounts of the onion and spinach mixture and make two small wells in the middle of each pan.
 Crack two eggs into the wells and be careful not to break the yolks.
 It's easier to crack each egg into a small bowl and then transfer to the spinach mixture.